May 10 – June 6, 2026 · Alibaba HQ, Shanghai

-28 days in Shanghai with 2,000 builders in AI, biotech, robotics & gaming
+28 days at Alibaba's Shanghai HQ for builders in AI, biotech, robotics & culture

 28